Ruth Lorenzo: Voces Tour

 After a short break from television, the artist focused on music, recording her new album between Berlin, Stockholm, Madrid, Barcelona and London.

 On 14 May, she joined the television show Objetivo Eurovisión to discuss about the Eurovision Song Contest 2016 and the Spanish candidate.

-In September 2016, she announced that on 19 October she would achieve a Guinness World Record with the goal of getting funds breast cancer investigation.
-The record consisted in holding eight concerts in eight different Spanish towns in less than twelve hours (Un Récord Por Ellas - a Guinness Record Award for Women).
+In September 2016, she announced that on 19 October she would achieve a Guinness World Record with the goal of getting funds breast cancer cause.
+The record consisted in holding eight concerts in eight Spanish towns in less than twelve hours (Un Récord Por Ellas - a Guinness Record Award for Women).

-At the end of 2016, she started the Voces Tour touring Spain, visiting Madrid, Barcelona, Seville, Valencia and Murcia.
+At the end of 2016, she started the Voces Tour touring Spain, visiting some cities as Madrid, Barcelona, Seville, Valencia and Murcia.

 2017: Entrepreneurial projects

-On 13 October 2017 and after a little break from music industry, Lorenzo released "Good Girls Don't Lie", the first single of her upcoming second studio album Loveaholic.
+On 13 October 2017, after a break from the music industry, Lorenzo released "Good Girls Don't Lie", the first single of her upcoming second studio album Loveaholic.

-Previously, she worked on a collaborative cover of the Spanish hit song "¿A quién le importa?", originally performed by Alaska y Dinarama, as the anthem for WorldPride Madrid 2017, with other famous Spanish singers such as Marta Sánchez, Rosa López, Vicky Larraz, La Terremoto de Alcorcón, Soraya Arnelas and Nancys Rubias, among others.
+She also worked on a collaborative cover of the Spanish hit song "¿A quién le importa?", originally performed by Alaska y Dinarama, as the anthem for WorldPride Madrid 2017, with other famous Spanish singers such as Marta Sánchez, Rosa López, Vicky Larraz, La Terremoto de Alcorcón, Soraya Arnelas and Nancys Rubias, among others.

 On 29 September 2017, Lorenzo announced "Good Girls Don't Lie", the first song of Loveaholic.
 The song was released on the 13 October 2017, reaching number one in sales on the main digital platforms such as iTunes, Google Play Music and Amazon.
-The song became trending topic on Twitter during that first weekend, and it also aired on main Spanish radio stations.
-Soon after that she announced The Loveaholic Tour for 2018.
+The song became a trending topic on Twitter during that first weekend, and it was also played on the main Spanish radio stations.
+Soon after that, she announced The Loveaholic Tour for 2018.

 Record label: Raspberry Records

-After declining an offer from Virgin EMI Records, being part of Roster Music from 2013 and releasing a charity single with Universal Music, in 2017 Lorenzo decided to create her own record label, Raspberry Records, and release her music under this label.
+After declining an offer from Virgin EMI Records, being part of Roster Music from 2013 and releasing a charity single with Universal Music.
+Due to creative differences, Lorenzo decided to create her own record label, Raspberry Records, and release her music under this label.